 6. Reflector

-In a nuclear chain reaction, a certain number of neutrons tend to escape from the region where it occurs.
-This neutron leak can be minimized with the existence of a reflecting medium that directs them back into the reaction region.
+In a nuclear chain reaction, a certain number of neutrons tend to escape from the region where the reaction is taking place.
+This neutron leakage can be minimized by the existence of a reflecting medium that redirects the neutrons back into the reaction region.

 The reflecting medium surrounding the core must have a low effective capture section so as not to reduce the number of neutrons and so that as many of them as possible are reflected.